cloudquery/cloudquery/website/pages/docs/developers/sdk/table/column-resolvers.md

 // PathResolver resolves a field in the Resource.Item func PathResolver(path string) ColumnResolver
-// ParentResourceFieldResolver resolves a field from the parent's resource, the value is expected to be set, if name isn't set the field will be set to null func ParentResourceFieldResolver(name string) ColumnResolver
+// ParentColumnResolver resolves a field from the parent's resource, the value is expected to be set, if name isn't set the field will be set to null func ParentColumnResolver(name string) ColumnResolver
 // ParentPathResolver resolves a field from the parent func ParentPathResolver(path string) ColumnResolver
 // ParentIdResolver resolves the cq_id from the parent